 6. Consider Treats—in Moderation

 An easy way to make a hamster happy is to give them treats.
 Just like our favorite foods make us happy, our hamsters will enjoy their favorite foods as well.
-Fresh veggies and fruits are a great treat that is also healthy.
+Fresh veggies and protein (for example, boiled eggs) are a great treat that is also healthy.
 Some veggies are healthier than others, of course, so do your research before feeding anything to your hamster.
-You should also consider feeding your hamster nuts and seeds, which can be equally as healthy.
+You should also consider feeding your hamster nuts and seeds, which can be equally as healthy in moderation.

 7. Provide Deep Bedding